Top 10 things Pete Carroll said Monday: Shaquem Griffin, captains named, injury updates and more

 Newly-acquired Shalom Luani can play either strong or free safety

-The Seahawks acquired the former Washington State University star from Oakland Saturday for a 2019 seventh-round pick to add depth in the secondary.
+The Seahawks acquired the former Washington State star from Oakland on Saturday for a 2019 seventh-round draft choice to add depth in the secondary.

 Luani is one of four safeties on the roster (though interestingly the team lists him as just a defensive back) and Carroll said he can play either spot, if needed.

 “He’s a good, tough guy so that’s the first thing we liked,’’ Carroll said.
 “We liked that he could contribute immediately on special teams and he will in time learn our stuff.
-He knows how to play free safety and strong safety featured by the way he runs and hits and we loved that about his nature. … we needed the depth, for one, but really bdded that boost from the safety spot on special teams.’’
+He knows how to play free safety and strong safety featured by the way he runs and hits and we loved that about his nature. … we needed the depth, for one, but really added that boost from the safety spot on special teams.’’

 Newly-acquired tight end Darrell Daniels will help immediately on special teams

-Special teams were also at the heart of the decision to trade receiver Marcus Johnson to the Colts for Daniels, who played at the University of Washington.
+Special teams also were at the heart of the decision to trade receiver Marcus Johnson to the Colts for Daniels, who played at the University of Washington.

 “We looked with kind of an edge toward special teams,’’ Carroll said.
 “Wanted to see that we had a guy from that spot who could play and contribute on special teams.
 He can easily do that and he’s a good blocker, a physical guy and we liked the opportunity to add him.’’